Zastava M21

-The Zastava M21 is a series of 5.56×45mm NATO rifles developed and manufactured by Zastava Arms in Serbia.
+The Zastava M21 is a Serbian 5.56×45mm NATO assault rifle developed and manufactured by Zastava Arms.

 Description

 The M21 is based on the Kalashnikov rifle, chambered in the 5.56×45mm NATO cartridge.
 The current models use a 1.5mm thick stamped receiver.
 The M21 can incorporate picatinny rails for mounting accessories like optics, vertical grips, bipods, etc.

 The Zastava M21 is gas operated, long stroke piston with a rotating bolt locking system rifle.
 It features a hard chromium-plated, cold forged standard rifled or an optional polygonal rifled barrel, integrated 22mm flash hider grenade launcher, heavy-duty synthetic furniture with a polymer folding stock similarly to the AK-74M, and side optics rail as standard (optional adapter base for cover mounted picatinny rail also available).
 The rifle can also mount a 40mm under-barrel grenade launcher.
 It has a magazine capacity of 30 rounds.
 The cyclic rate of fire is 680 rounds per minute, and the sustained rate of fire is 120 rounds/min.

 The Zastava M21 uses a conventional barrel, while the Zastava M21B uses a polygonal barrel.
 The regular barrel has six grooves with a right-hand twist.
 An octagonal polygonal version is also available and has four grooves with a right-hand twist (M21B).
 Barrels are also hard chrome plated to provide a longer service life.

 The rifle has conventional iron sights that consist of a front post and a flip-up rear sight with 300m and 500m apertures.
 A set of picatinny rails on the hand guard can mount various optoelectronic devices.
 The M21 is a modular weapon, with configuration dependent on the task and mission.

 Choices of optical sights include "TELEOPTIK" (ON M04) and "ZRAK" (ON M04A).
 Optoelectronic devices include a reflex sight ("MARS" M04), two bookmark target lasers ("AIM2000" M04A and "INFIZ" M04), two passive monoculars (M04 MINI N/SEAS and "MARS" M04+MINI N/SEAS), passive sight ("SOVA" PN 3x50).